Lyme Disease Diet

 Other Protein Sources to Eat with a Lyme Disease Diet

-Tofu can be your best friend.
+Tofu is good.
 Just make sure to eat tofu made with sprouted soybeans.
 Research shows this offsets the estrogen production effect.
+Sauté it with veggies, herbs such as rosemary, oregano, thyme and salt.

-Beans – People will argue with this and if it doesn’t feel right, don’t eat them, but I ate beans when I fought Lyme disease.
+Beans – Beans are high in histamine content, so err on the side of caution or do not consume them wit severe symptoms.
+People will argue with this and if it doesn’t feel right, don’t eat them, but I ate beans when I fought Lyme disease.
 Some people say they are too carb-like, but they have their fare share of protein to off-set the carbs.
 Plus they aren’t carbs containing sucrose and fructose which are the inflammatory carbs.

 Protein powders! – Make sure they are not only vegan, but read the ingredients and make sure they do not contain any sugar-like ingredients.
 Sometimes the supplement information will state “0 sugars”, but the ingredients will say, “cane syrup”.
 I made that mistake once and after 4 days I paid for it.